maiku1008/sudoku/README.md

 - [x] Write a test and a handler for the above DisplayString()
 - [x] Consider splitting up the session struct into a request and response struct instead
 - [ ] Dockerize server app
-- [ ] Use different storage other than a map

 ---

-This project has been inspired by [this](https://norvig.com/sudoku.html) blog post.
+This project was inspired by [Peter Norvig's](https://norvig.com/sudoku.html) blog post.